 When a crime results from negligent security, the victim or victim’s family may be due compensation for several types of injuries or losses.
 Some of the most common types of compensation you can receive for a negligent security claim include:

-- Emotional or physical aspects of the crime or assault may start to interfere with the victim’s ability to work and earn a living for themselves and their family.
+- Emotional or physical aspects of the crime or assault may interfere with the victim’s ability to work and earn a living for themselves and their family.
 In this case, a victim can sue for the loss of income and future earnings.

 - If someone has lost their life, family members can file a premises liability lawsuit against the at-fault party and receive damages for wrongful death.